teracow/googliser/README.md

 `-D` or `--delete-after`
 Delete the downloaded images after building the thumbnail gallery.
 Umm, don't specify this and `--no-gallery` at the same time.

+`--exclude [FILE]`
+Any previously downloaded URLs will be saved into this file (if specified).
+Specify this file again for future searches to ensure the same links are not reused.

 `-f` or `--failures [INTEGER]`
 How many download failures before exiting?
 Default is 40.
 Enter 0 for unlimited (this can potentially try to download every result so only use this if you've previously had a lot of failures).